-LinkedIn is a great website and a necessary tool for getting yourself noticed in the job market.
+LinkedIn is a great website and a necessary tool for getting yourself noticed with candidates and clients.
 A lot of key people take time to get their profiles updated, including the CEOs of Fortune 500 companies.

-This shows that LinkedIn is not only used by recruiters but also manager and executives who may be looking for potential candidates to “take under their wing” and train.
+This shows that LinkedIn is not only used by recruiters but also managers and executives who may be looking for potential candidates to “take under their wing” and train.
 Therefore, ensuring you have a complete LinkedIn profile to push your career forward has never been more important!

 No Concrete Steps to Building a Profile: